Coupling single atoms to a nanophotonic whispering-gallery-mode resonator via optical guiding

 Extending optical trapping to 2D photonic structures, however, faces immediate challenges.
-Due to restricted trap opening to freespace and reduced laser cooling efficiency above a dielectric plane, unobstructed atom loading into a near field trap has shown limited success probability \cite{2019NC_MayKim, 2021SPIE_Hikaru}.
-This has prevented further explorations of atom-light coupling on more complex and interesting planar structures such as 2D photonic crystals \cite{2019PNAS_2DPhC}.
+Due to restricted trap opening to freespace and reduced laser cooling efficiency in the near field above a dielectric plane, potentially caused by unbalanced radiation pressure from surface reflection and scattering or from increased heating rates due to mechanical vibrations \cite{2019PRXHeating}, unobstructed atom loading into a near field trap has shown limited success probability \cite{2019NC_MayKim, 2021SPIE_Hikaru}.
+This has prevented further explorations of atom-light coupling on more complex and interesting planar structures such as 2D photonic crystals \cite{2019PNAS_2DPhC} and whispering-gallery mode (WGM) microring resonators with propagation-direction-dependent, chiral atom-light interactions \cite{2017Nature_Chiral,2013PRL_Rauschenbeutel,2014Science_Dayan}.
+Without tackling the challenges of cooling and trapping, thermal atomic vapors have already been coupled to integrated ring resonators \cite{2016Levy_thermalatoms, 2016NJP_thermalatoms} and waveguides \cite{2007NP_Hawkins, 2017NC_atomiccladdingwaveguides, 2018PRX_thermalatoms_slotwaveguides, 2022PRR_thermalatoms_slotwaveguides}, but with much limited single-atom interaction time and cooperativity.

-In this letter, we overcome such restrictions using a simple trapping technique for precision guiding of cold atoms from far field ($z \gtrsim 250\,\mu$m) to a nanoscale optical trap in the near field with subwavelength precision.
+In this letter, we overcome such restrictions using a technique for precision guiding of cold atoms from far field ($z \gtrsim 250\,\mu$m) to a nanoscale optical trap in the near field with subwavelength precision.
 This scheme is projected to work with generic dielectric nanostructures -- a far-off resonant optical beam forms a tapered guiding potential towards a bottom-illuminated structure (Fig.~\ref{fig:fig1}), where diffracted light in the near field can precisely direct trapped atoms towards the surface like a geometrically defined `optical funnel'.
 We show that the end of an optical funnel ($z\lesssim 100\,$nm) can be plugged using a repulsive evanescent field potential that could also counteract atom-surface Casimir-Polder attraction to form a stable trap [Fig.~\ref{fig:fig1}(d)].